stoneworks-dev/hero-smith/ROADMAP.md

 - Add new official content **once MCDM allows free use under their Creator License**
 - New User Guide at first run of the app
 - Better Icons when I can get some
+- Add Director resources:
+  - Initiative tracker
+  - Homebrew monster stat calculator
+  - Encounter value
+  - Random generated encounter rewards
+  - And more
+- Cheat sheet for both players and directors
+- Export to PDF.
+If I can use the official sheets it would be perfect!
 ---

 This roadmap will be updated over time as ideas evolve or are discarded.